 A minimum viable product for your e-learning website is the smart way to approach the project in a competitive market, as it will be cost-effective and will help you get early feedback from prospective customers.
 The USP of an MVP lies in the fact that it will only have core features required to find, provide, access, and study the courses/subjects.

 You will understand whether your e-learning platform has the potential to survive in the market once you launch the version.
-Creating an MVP of an e-learning website is a quick way to start generating revenue and figure out the requirements of your final/advanced e-learning website.
+Creating an MVP of an e-learning website is a quick way to start generating revenue and figuring out the requirements of your final/advanced e-learning website.

 Keep Expanding Your Network of Partners